Kenneth-4/Kenneth-4/README.md

 ## 🚀 About Me
 - 🎓 A CS Fresh Graduate from Cavite State University Carmona Batch 2025
 - 🌍 Based in Cavite Philippines
-- 🛠️ I enjoy building Applications and Website
+- 🛠️ I am Passionate on building Applications and Websites

 ---